KaiSingL/Boost/README.md

   - Ensure iCloud sync is enabled and working
   - Try clearing browser cache and data
   - Update browser to latest version

+#### Orion Browser Storage Issues (iOS)
+- **Issue**: Scripts or toggle states not persisting on Orion browser
+- **Root Cause**: Orion has a bug where `chrome.storage.sync` and `chrome.storage.local` share the same storage space, causing data corruption and loss
+- **Solution**: The extension automatically detects Orion and uses `chrome.storage.local` exclusively to avoid this bug.
+This is handled transparently - no user action required.
+- **If issues persist**:
+  - Update to the latest version of the extension (v2.4.0+)
+  - Clear existing extension data in Orion settings
+  - Reinstall the extension if necessary
+  - Check the log view for "Using local storage (Orion detected)" message

 #### Storage Errors
 - **Issue**: Scripts not saving or loading properly